MrZzE00/MrZzE00/README.md

 ## What I'm About

-I'm an **AI Native Developer** - which means AI isn't a tool I bolt on at the end, it's woven into every layer of how I build, think, and ship.
+I'm an **AI Ops* - which means AI isn't a tool I bolt on at the end, it's woven into every layer of how I build, think, and ship.

 My current obsession: **giving AI persistent memory and multi-agent reasoning**, while keeping everything **local-first** and under your control.
 No black-box cloud lock-in.
 Your data stays yours.